dunstontc/learn-go/code/Kernighan/tgpl/notes/05-Functions.md

 ## 5.9.
 Panic

-Go’s type system catches many mistakes at compile time, but others, like an out-of-bounds array access or nil pointer dereference, require checks at run time.
+Go's type system catches many mistakes at compile time, but others, like an out-of-bounds array access or nil pointer dereference, require checks at run time.
 When the Go runtime detects these mistakes, it *panics*.

 During a typical panic, normal execution stops, all deferred function calls in that goroutine are executed, and the program crashes with a log message.
 This log message includes the *panic value*, which is usually an error message of some sort, and, for each goroutine, a *stack trace* showing the stack of function calls that were active at the time of the panic.
 This log message often has enough information to diagnose the root cause of the problem without running the program again, so it should always be included in a bug report about a panicking program.

 Not all panics come from the runtime.
 The built-in panic function may be called directly; it accepts any value as an argument.
-A panic is often the best thing to do when some "impossible" situation happens, for instance, execution reaches a case that logically can’t happen:
+A panic is often the best thing to do when some "impossible" situation happens, for instance, execution reaches a case that logically can't happen:
 ```go
   switch s := suit(drawCard()); s {
       case "Spades":   // ...